YordanGeorgiev/qto/doc/md/issue-tracker-installation-and-configuration-guide.md

 #### 2.1.2.
 Open ports
 In the AWS menu click Services - EC2.
 Click on the left on the security groups.
 If you configured an explicit security group, select it by clicking on the check box next to it, if you did not that click on the check box to the default security group created something like "launch-wizard-1 created 2018-07-03T14:39:25.644+03:00", where the latest string is the time when you launched the instance.
-Click on Actions - edit inbound rules - open the 3000 and 8080 tcp ports ( the default ones used by the mojo and hypnotoad mojolicious web servers)
+Click on Actions - edit inbound rules - open the 3000 and 8080 tcp ports ( the default ones used by the mojo and hypnotoad malicious web servers)